Lowest Mortgage Rate in Canada. Starting from 2.99%

 – Bank of Canada Governor Tiff Macklem, Jan.
 29, 2025

 The BoC's sole mandate is to keep inflation to a 2.0% target.
-But this push-cost inflation would be superimposed on an already weakened Canadian economy (ironically, a result of recent higher rates imposed to tame inflation that went as high as 8.3% in June 2022).
-The central bank would shift its focus from fighting inflation to supporting the economy.
+But this cost-push inflation would be superimposed on an already weakened Canadian economy (ironically, a result of recent higher rates imposed to tame inflation that went as high as 8.3% in June 2022).
+The central bank would likely shift its focus from fighting inflation to supporting the economy.

 However, inflationary pressures and trade volatility on both sides of the border may still limit the BoC's ability to cut rates as quickly as the economy requires.